cleverdevil/plexyfin/README.md

    - Select which Plex libraries should be included in synchronization
 5. Configure sync options:
    - Enable collection sync
-   - Enable artwork sync
+   - Enable artwork sync (use with caution - see warning above about data loss)
    - Set scheduled sync interval if desired
 6. Click "Save"
+7. Make sure you have a backup of your Jellyfin data before proceeding
-7. Run a manual sync by clicking "Sync from Plex"
+8. Run a manual sync by clicking "Sync Now"

 ## Environment Variables